 Have you closed an old credit card with a low limit?
 If so, your score might be affected.
 You see, it's the total amount of available credit that makes up 30% of your FICO score.
 Simply put, if you have less available credit than other people who apply for loans and lines of credit then they will have a higher chance to be approved for those items.
 Want to keep this from happening?
 Keep all open accounts active at all times.

 9. You paid off a loan

 There's no need to stress about a loan you've already paid off.
 If your lender has sent you the wrong information, it can be difficult to update their records and get them in sync with reality.

-It doesn’t matter who is at fault for this error; all that matters is that you’re able to make sure they have the right information so they don’t penalize you or turn down future applications.
-It takes just one phone call on (888) 803-7889 or email to correct this issue and ensure your credit score stays strong.
+It doesn't matter who is at fault for this error; all that matters is that you're able to make sure they have the right information so they don't penalize you or turn down future applications.
+It takes just one phone call at (888) 803-7889 or emails to correct this issue and ensure your credit score stays strong.